I love it when a company beats me to it.

 Well, how about that?
 Nice going, Priceline.

-If Priceline hadn’t helped, I would have reviewed the paperwork and then made a decision.
+If Priceline hadn’t helped, my advocacy team and I would have reviewed the paperwork and then made a decision.
 If Ho’s booking was a traditional agency reservation, and the hangup was a “nonrefundable” room policy, it would have been easier than an opaque booking.
 Those are really tough.
+(Related: Downgraded on my Priceline flight.)

 A lot of readers think consumer transactions are always a black-and-white issue.
 If you’re right, you can get a refund or you can have your warranty honored.
 If you’re wrong, you walk away with nothing.
 But what they don’t seem to understand is that people who set these policies and rules can be bent.
 Sometimes, they should be bent.
 This was one of those cases.